ethanillingsworth/Stretches-Swift/README.md

 # Stretches

-Stretches will be moved to a new repo made in React.
+This will no longer be worked on or developed, eventually I plan to remake this for the web but for now this will remain archived.

 ## Our Goal
 To make a simple yet fully featured task managment app that streches out your larger goals into smaller ones.